Menu

 Its best features include:

-• Managing your leads, and converting them into clients, with its efficient management tools.
+• Managing your leads and converting them into clients with its efficient management tools.

 • Maximizing internal and external communication with your staff and patients.

-What is Acceptable Documentation in EMR for Review of Systems?
+Acceptable Documentation in EMR for Review of Systems?

 Review of systems (ROS) is a technique designed in healthcare systems and used by providers to prompt medical history from patients.
-It mostly covers many organ systems, with special emphasis on subjective symptoms.
+It mostly covers organ systems, with special emphasis on subjective symptoms.

 Acceptable medical record documentation must have the following features:

-• The physician must document the most recent date of visit by the patient, and update the ROS accordingly.
+• The physician must document the most recent date of visit by the patient and update the ROS accordingly.

 • The physician must also document the date and location of the prior ROS.

-• If the ROS stays the same in the most recent encounter with your patient, do reference the date of the last ROS in the documentation.
+• If the ROS stays the same in the most recent encounter with your patient, reference the date of the last ROS in the documentation.

-• For extended ROS; the documentation should include positive responses and pertinent negatives for 2 to 9 systems.
+• For extended ROS, the documentation should include positive responses and pertinent negatives for 2 to 9 systems.

 Conclusion